MrT4S/Discord-RPC/README.md

 # Discord Rich Presence (WITH BUTTONS) !!
 - Discord RPC with 2 clickable buttons and more!
-- I did not code/create this, here is the [source](https://github.com/wiz-zed/richpresence-buttons)

 ## CONFIGURING/SETTING UP
 - You must have an application created in [Discord Developers Portal](https://discord.com/developers/applications)